mateuskienzle/mateuskienzle/README.md

 ## Hey people, i'm Mateus Kienzle 👋

-- 🌱 I’m currently learning Python, C, Racket and some frameworks</div>
+- 🌱 I’m currently learning node.js, react, postgresSQL and some frameworks</div>
 - ✨ I’m looking to collaborate with my proactivity, knowledge and fellowship
 - 🎈 I'm passionate about communication, technology and i love learning new knowledge.
 Challenges motivate me